spectrum-lab-iisc/spectrum-lab-iisc.github.io/_posts/2025-05-16-distillation-and-fairness.md

 While distillation often succeeds in maintaining overall accuracy, our recently accepted Transactions in Machine Learning Research (TMLR) paper, "[What's Left After Distillation?
 How Knowledge Transfer Impacts Fairness and Bias](https://openreview.net/pdf?id=xBbj46Y2fN)" <d-cite key="Mohammadshahi2025distillation"></d-cite> explores how the distillation process affects model decisions, particularly in terms of fairness and bias.
 We found that:

 - The distillation temperature significantly influences the biases of the student model relative to the teacher model, and a smaller student model trained from scratch.
-- Higher distillation temperatures generally lead distilled models that make more fair decisions, i.e. improved group fairness and individual fairness metrics.
+- Higher distillation temperatures generally lead to distilled models that make more fair decisions, i.e. improved group fairness and individual fairness metrics.
-- Surprisingly, distilled models trained at high temperatures rarely used in practice can be fairer than their larger teacher counterparts.
+- Surprisingly, distilled models trained at high temperatures rarely used in practice, e.g. $T=10$, can be fairer than their larger teacher counterparts.
-- This research highlights the need to consider fairness implications when using distillation, especially in sensitive applications like hiring or loan approvals.
+- This research highlights the need to consider fairness implications when using distillation, especially in sensitive applications where impactful decisions are made, like hiring or loan approvals.

 ## Introduction: Knowledge Distillation